-As an undergraduate, you will have the opportunity to participate in a large variety of research through subjects and department-sponsored programs.
+As an MIT undergraduate, you will have the opportunity to participate in a large variety of research through subjects and department-sponsored programs.
 We’ll help you find the right fit whether you are entering MIT with lots of research experience or none at all.
 If you’re a non-MIT undergraduate, visit our Outreach section to learn about the Bernard S. and Sophie G. Gould MIT Summer Research Program in Biology (BSG-MSRP-Bio).

 Undergraduate Research Opportunities Program